isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 Travellers are required to self-administer their ART before leaving their place of accommodation.

-Those who do not intend to leave their place of accommodation may perform their ART at any time.
-They must still perform their ARTs even if they are not going out.

 #### 28. How long will it take to obtain the results of the self-administered ART?

 The results should be visible within 15 minutes and should be reflected as follows.
 If it appears as invalid, please repeat the test and submit a valid (i.e. positive or negative) test result via the webform.